SushanThakur/armikochan/README.md

-This is the repo for the source code and 3D-Model of my robotic arm project named 'Armikochan'.
+# Armikochan - Robotic Arm Project

+Welcome to the repository for **Armikochan**, my hobby project featuring a custom-designed robotic arm.
+This repo contains the source code and 3D model files for the project.

+## Repository Contents

-The main code for robotic arm is in the receiver/ dir.
+- **Source Code**: The main code for controlling the robotic arm is located in the `1_main_arm_code/` directory.

-If you want to see the 3D-Model youself, consider cloning this whole repo instead of just downloading specific part.

-I have explained the working of this arm in a word file named 'Armikochan.docx', you can check that out for complete understanding.

-This was more of a hobby project and I did all of the designing, coding, electronic parts by my self and I understand that there are so many room for improvements.
-Feel free to suggest.

-Leave me an E-mail if you want to make something like this yourself at mail@sushant.uk

-I would be more than happy to help.
+- **3D Model**: The 3D model files for the arm are included in the repository.
+To explore the model, I recommend cloning the entire repo rather than downloading individual files.
+- **Documentation**: For a detailed explanation of how the arm works, check out the `5_documentation/Documentation.pdf` file.

+## About the Project

+Armikochan is a personal project where I handled all aspects of the design, including the mechanical structure, electronics, and programming.
+As a hobby project, there's plenty of room for improvement, and I welcome your suggestions!

+## Get Involved

+If you're interested in building a similar robotic arm or have questions, feel free to reach out!
+You can contact me at [mail@sushant.uk](mailto:mail@sushant.uk).
+I'd be happy to assist or collaborate.